Last updated: September 30th, 2024

 For example, you might think, “I’m a New Yorker.”
 Now whether there is one true, objective definition of being a New Yorker is one thing.
 Regardless, your holding tightly to this thought as part of your identity is another.
 It may be important to you, and it may even influence your actions in what appear to be harmless ways (e.g., if you think New Yorkers jaywalk, you might be more likely to jaywalk).
 But what if the thought you identify with is “I’m a loser”?
 Or “I’m a failure”?
 Or “I don’t deserve this success”?
 Holding on to these thoughts as part of your identity can also end up influencing your emotions and actions.
 For example, if you think of yourself as a loser or undeserving, you might not even try to pursue the things you want in life.

 Still wondering what it means to identify with your thoughts?
 Well – take a moment to pause and pick up any object around you.
 (Seriously, try it for a few seconds!)
 In this exercise, your hand symbolizes you and your awareness.
 Notice that the object is not glued to your hand.
 It’s not who you are – it’s just temporarily attached to you.
-You can grab on to it tightly, but you can also choose to drop it.
-In the same way, we often unintentionally grab on to our thoughts tightly and get stuck believing that they are truths about ourselves or the world.
+You can grab onto it tightly, but you can also choose to drop it.
+In the same way, we often unintentionally grab onto our thoughts tightly and get stuck believing that they are truths about ourselves or the world.
 Yet because these thoughts are not who we are, we can actually learn how to let them go.

 Questioning the authenticity of thoughts

 One way to start letting go of our thoughts is to begin questioning whether they’re true.
-Sometimes we don’t see our thoughts as thoughts… we instead see them as facts.
-For example, if you usually think positive thoughts about yourself and believe them, that probably means you have higher self-esteem.
+Sometimes we don’t see our thoughts as thoughts.
+We instead see them as facts.
+For example, if you usually think positive thoughts about yourself and believe them, that probably means you have relatively high self-esteem.
 On the other hand, if you tend to think negative thoughts about yourself and believe them, you’ll be more likely to have lower self-esteem.
 We all tend to believe the thoughts that come up in our heads, whether they’re true or not.
 So if you flip-flop between thinking you’re on top of the world or you’re the worst person ever, you might feel lost and feel like you’re on an emotional rollercoaster.

 The danger of reflexively believing your thoughts is that not all of your thoughts are truthful or helpful.
-For instance, you might think, “I spilled my drink during my job interview – there’s no way they’ll hire me!” and feel despair for the rest of the day — even if you’ve got a good shot at getting the job.
+For instance, you might think, “I spilled my drink during my job interview.
+There’s no way they’ll hire me!” and feel despair for the rest of the day, even if you’ve got a good shot at getting the job.
 Sometimes we get caught in ‘thinking traps’ that can cause us to spiral in anxiety or keep us stuck in depression.
 It can often be helpful to question how likely or how accurate our thoughts are, by asking questions like:

-• Is this thought based on actual evidence?
+- Is this thought based on actual evidence?

-• Is there another way to look at the situation?
+- Is there another way to look at the situation?

-• Would I say this to a friend?
+- Would I say this to a friend?

 However, challenging our thoughts is just one way to begin seeing thoughts as just mental events, rather than facts.
 Read on for other strategies.